Bridgetamana/Bridgetamana/README.md

 ### Hi 👋, I'm Bridget
-I'm a creative front-end developer on a journey to becoming a full-stack developer.
+I'm a front-end developer with an eye for design.
 - 👀 I'm interested in **Web design and Cybersecurity.**

-- 🌱 I’m currently learning **Next.js and Typescript**
+- 🌱 I’m currently learning **Redux and Typescript**

 - ⚡ Fun fact **I love to not not do anything (yeah, ponder on that)**